 If this is the case, you’ll need to make some adjustments to the Bluetooth connection on your phone to resolve the problem.
 To do this, go to Settings>Bluetooth and switch it back to left-handed mode.
 If you are using a stereo, just adjust the balance to the middle.

 If you’re still having this issue, likely, your car speakers are not compatible with Bluetooth.
-To fix this, you’ll need to either switching your car speakers over to using stereo mode or re-pairing them.
+To fix this, you’ll need to either switch your car speakers over to using stereo mode or pre-pair them.

-Why Is My Car Speakers Only Playing On One Side Using Aux
+Why Are My Car Speakers Only Playing On One Side Using Aux?

 It may be because you have set the balance on the stereo to the full right or full left position.
 In this case, set the balance to the middle.
 On the other hand, it may be because your car speakers are not connecting to your Auxiliary Output.